3 Helpful / 0 Not

 In the areas along the street, I think other park users could be a concern at times as they might picnic right in the middle of a fairway.
 I could see times when you might want to just skip a hole.

 Other Thoughts: I'm appreciate the fact that there's been some recent work done on this course.
 There wasn't anyone playing on the very warm summer day when I played it.
-It doesn't look as though anyone ever plays go into the woods to play.
+It doesn't look as though anyone ever goes into the woods to play.
 I'd probably feel a little more comfortable going in there with a partner or with a group.

 Redesigned Course Ready for Action